Stretch Banding vs Shrink Wrapping in Pharma Packaging

 What Is Stretch Banding?

-Stretch banding is a modern packaging method that uses tensioned film to secure grouped items—without applying heat.
-This is particularly beneficial for the pharmaceutical industry, where product sensitivity and packaging integrity are critical.
+Stretch banding is a modern packaging method.
+It uses tensioned film to secure grouped items without applying heat.
+This characteristic is particularly beneficial in the pharmaceutical industry.
+Product sensitivity and packaging integrity are critical for effective distribution.

-The process involves wrapping a narrow film band around items like cartons or blister packs.
-The band is then sealed with ultrasonic welding or adhesive—offering both secure bundling and tamper evidence.
+The process of stretch banding involves wrapping a narrow film band around items.
+Examples include cartons or blister packs.
+After wrapping, the band is sealed using ultrasonic welding or adhesive.
+This method provides secure bundling and tamper evidence.

 Typical use cases in pharmaceutical packaging: